api3dao/airnode/.changeset/orange-fireants-kneel.md

 '@api3/airnode-utilities': minor
 ---

-Remove unused tx constants from airnode-node as they have been relocated to airnode-utilities
+Remove unused tx constants from airnode-node as they have been relocated to airnode-utilities and promise-utils